Writing Practice by the Letter

 In this three-part series, we begin with letters of thanks and gratitude (proven to create a sense of well-being for the writer), exploring who to write to and what to write about, all within the context of what makes good writing.

-Designed to build an ongoing writing routine, each session begins with a review of best practices, is followed by writing time, and ends with outgoing mail.
+Designed to develop an ongoing writing routine, each session begins with a review of best practices, is followed by writing time, and ends with outgoing mail.

 Session 1: Getting Started